 \subsection{Hidden-Field Coordination model}

-We study a Hidden-Field Coordination (HFC) task involving $N$ agents and $M$ discrete action targets.
+We study a Hidden-Field Coordination (HFC) task involving $N$ agents and $M$ discrete actions.
 At the beginning of each round, an external hidden field selects a subset $F \subset \{1,\dots,M\}$ of cardinality $K$.
 This assignment is random, exogenous, and unobserved by the agents.
-The hidden field does not constitute a player and does not respond to agent actions.
+The hidden field do not constitute a player and does not respond to agent actions.

-Each agent $i$ produces an initial target proposal $\tilde a_i \in \{1,\dots,M\}$ according to a strategy-dependent sampling rule.
+Each agent $i$ produces an initial action proposal $\tilde a_i \in \{1,\dots,M\}$ according to a strategy-dependent sampling rule.
 The final executed action $a_i$ may differ from $\tilde a_i$ due to a local intel perturbation process defined below.

 Agents do not communicate and have no access to the hidden-field realization.
-All strategies are evaluated under identical hidden-field sequences and intel realizations to ensure controlled comparisons; the quantum strategy additionally includes depolarizing noise of strength $\lambda$ applied prior to measurement. \FloatBarrier
+All strategies are evaluated under identical hidden-field sequences and intel realizations to ensure controlled comparisons; the quantum strategy additionally includes gate-level depolarizing noise of strength $\lambda$ in the state-preparation circuit. \FloatBarrier